Is Direct Air Capture Viable?

 Direct Air Capture Cost

-The high costs are mainly due to the energy required to run the fans, compress the CO₂, and regenerate the capture chemicals.
-To make DAC more economically viable, there are several DAC companies that are making headway with energy reduction innovations in the materials used and the capture process itself.
+The costs are mainly due to the energy required to run the fans, compress the CO₂, and regenerate the capture chemicals.
+To make DAC more economically viable, there are several DAC companies making headway with energy reduction innovations in the materials used and the capture process itself.
 (See: NEG8 Carbon’s DAC technology)

 Off-Grid Renewable Energy